yanxiaodi/EmployeePayslipCalculator/README.md

 I use `int.TryParse()` method because it is more safe than `int.Parse()`.

-For robustly, I also add some code for checking the value.
-If the param value is illegal, the service will throw an exception.
+To make the programe more robust, I also add some code for checking the value.
+If the param value is illegal, the service will throw an exception, then the caller will catch the exception and deal with it.

-In the service code, I implement 2 methods to calculate a single employee and a employees list.
+In the service code, I implement two methods to calculate a single employee and an employees list.
 So it makes the service more flexible.

 The `EmployeePayslipCalculator.Service.Test` project is the unit test.
 I use xUnit framework, which is a good test framework for testing.
-I can create more test codes but for demonstration, it's enough.
+I can create more test codes but for demonstration, it is enough.

 In fact, I found a mistake by testing in my development process, since I typed a wrong number.
 So testing is very important for software development.

 ## Service

-This folder contains 2 projects.
+This folder contains two projects.

 `EmployeePayslipCalculator.WebApi` is an ASP.NET Core project.
 It exposes a web api to the callers.
 Any clients can use this api through the HTTP protocol.
 This architecture is more and more popular in modern software development.